Red Eagle Formation

 The Red Eagle Formation (or Red Eagle Limestone) is a geologic formation ranging from Oklahoma, through Kansas, into southeast Nebraska of the United States.
 Its members define the Carboniferous-Permian boundary in Kansas.

 Lithology

 In the Oklahoma type location, the Red Eagle is a single limestone unit, not further defined into members.
 However, from the far southeast Nebraska type section into northern Kansas, the Red Eagle Formation consists of three members, each with distinctive lithologies.
 In Nebraska and northern Kansas in particular, the formation stands out on riverside bluffs and road cuts as two blocky, light-colored limestones sandwiching a dark layer of shale.

 Howe Limestone

 Named from exposures south of Howe, Nebraska, the Howe Limestone member is a grey limestone, 4-5 feet thick, that weathers to buff or slightly yellow.
 The limestone exhibits brachiopods, baculites, and larger bivalve mollusks.
-The environment was an open, but very shallow sea with very little in the way of terrogenous sediments.
+The environment was an open, but very shallow sea with very little in the way of terrigenous sediments.
 As such, the topmost bed is particularly notable for algae beds and melon-sized stromatolites.